KKiumbe/KKiumbe/README.md

 - 👋 Hi, I’m @KKiumbe
 - 👀 I’m interested in web apps
-- 🌱 I’m currently learning python basics
+- 🌱 I’m currently learning fullstack course on codecademy
-- 💞️ I’m looking to collaborate on python frameworks and technologies
+- 💞️ I’m looking to collaborate on React frameworks and technologies
 - 📫 How to reach me just DM

 <!---